As an Amazon Associate I earn from qualifying purchases.

 As an obese guy, I typically need things tailored to my weight.
 I can’t sit in normal camp chairs, wear normal shoes, or fit into skinny jeans (at least I shouldn’t fit into skinny jeans…)

-It might be surprising to you then that I found the same Couch to 5k Program/App that works for everyone else worked well for me too!
+So it might be surprising to you then that I found the same Couch to 5k Program/App that works for everyone else worked well for me too!
 Since every single person who decided to run a 5K is at a different level of fitness, it really didn’t matter when I started that I was obese.

 The only caveat to that is that you have to find a quality app that will take into account your current fitness level and size.
 If it simply spits out a generic 8-week program for you to follow, it’ll probably be discouraging.

-I downloaded 13 different running apps before deciding on my favorite: 5K Runner by Fitness22.
+I downloaded 13 different running apps before deciding on my favorite: 5K Runner (couch potato to 5K) by Fitness22.
 In fact, I ended up deleting all my other apps and simply using that one exclusively.
 The reason that the app is amazing is that it will craft a plan specifically for you based on your current abilities, fitness levels, and weight.
 It actually projected that I would need 4 months to prepare for a 5k but I just did it before the app said I was quite ready.

 Here’s the one thing: the app is paid.
 However, you can see your first 4 workouts for free (with a free trial) so you can figure out whether the app is for you or not.
 Even though the app is paid, I’m not receiving any sort of money or compensation for recommending it you to.
 I just genuinely think that’s is the best way to get into running as an obese or overweight person!